PTAssembler Documentation

 The 'reference point' for any stitched panorama is the point in the scene that was straight ahead at eye level when you took the images in your project.
 This point is used by PTAssembler to estimate the Yaw, Pitch and Roll value for the image that contains it (i.e. the 'reference image').
 (Note: See the preferences screen for an option that allows the reference point picker to assign the roll value for all images simultaneously).

 The reference point is the point that you would have seen when you looked straight ahead when you were taking the images in this project.
-If the camera was level (i.e. not pointing up or down) when the images were taken, the 'reference point' should be (as close as possible to) the desired center of the final panorama.
+If the camera was level (i.e. not pointing up or down) when the images were taken, the 'reference point' should be (as close as possible to) the desired center (before cropping) of the final panorama.
 If the camera was pointing upwards (e.g. from street level towards the top of a building) then the 'reference point' will be in the bottom half of the image, near the ground floor of the building.
 Conversely, if the camera was pointed down (e.g. from the top of a mountain down into a valley) to take the images, then the 'reference point' will be near the top of the image.

-An important point to grasp is that the reference point will ultimately become then center of the final panorama that you produce.
+An important point to grasp is that the reference point is the center point (before cropping) of the final panorama.
 There will be an equal area above and below this point in the final image, and an equal area left and right of this point (unwanted "empty" space can be cropped away after the final image is produced).
+The reference point can be changed at any time, and can also be modified using the preview screen.
 The key point is that the reference point should be placed at eye-level, when looking straight ahead.

 What happens if the reference point is not positioned at eye-level looking straight ahead?
 PTAssembler will still produce a panorama, but you may notice that the horizon becomes "bowed" into a frown or a smile shape.
 Similarly, vertical lines that should be vertical may appear to lean, or converge towards each other.
 (Advanced users: If an artistic judgment is made that this is the intended result---for example, a curved horizon or leaning buildings--then the reference point can be placed anywhere desired.)
-You may need to experiment to find the exact location of the reference point, but you can always come back to this screen and adjust your choice later.
+You may need to experiment to find the exact location of the reference point, but you can always come back to this screen (or the preview screen) and adjust your choice later.

 In order to set the reference point, click the mouse on the point where you want to set the reference point.
 This will set the yaw (i.e. left/right position) and pitch (i.e. up/down position).
 To set the roll, move the cursor so that it is positioned over the blue line.
 (It is easier if you position the cursor at some distance from the intersection of the blue and red lines, rather than close to the intersection).
 Next, press and hold the right mouse button down and move the mouse to rotate the lines.
 You should rotate the lines so that the red line is parallel to the horizon and the blue line is parallel to any vertical features in the image.
 As you rotate the lines, you will notice that the roll value displayed at the bottom of the screen will change.